 Participate in trainings and events

-- Attend The HSUS/HSI’s Animal Care Expo (location varies) or The HSUS’s Taking Action for Animals conference (Washington, D.C.)
-For more training and networking events worldwide, visit the Carodog website.
+- Attend The HSUS/HSI’s Animal Care Expo (location in U.S. varies) or The HSUS’s Taking Action for Animals conference (Washington, D.C.)

-- Organize a World Spay Day event to promote awareness of spay/neuter as a proven means of saving the lives of companion animals, feral cats, and street dogs.
+- Organize a World Spay Day event to promote awareness of spay/neuter as a means of saving the lives and improving the welfare of dogs and cats.

 Volunteer for animals